ndiego/block-visibility/readme.txt

 == Changelog ==

-= 2.0.0 - 2021-07-TBD =
+= 2.0.0 - 2021-07-27 =

 **Added**

 * Added the ability to restrict visibility by specific users as part of the User Role control.
+* Added the ability to customize the color of the contextual indicators.
 * Added a "block not compatible" messaging to the Legacy Widget block in WordPress 5.8, since the block does not support custom attributes.
 * Added Block Visibility Pro ad to settings pages to inform users about the Pro add-on.
-* Added a direct link to the plugin Knowledge Base in the settings masthead.
+* Added a direct link to the plugin Knowledge Base in the plugin settings masthead.

 **Changed**

+* Changed how the WP Fusion control logic works to be more intuitive.
+Now all tag conditions need to be *true* for the block to be visible.
+In v1.9.1 and lower, the conditions operated independently.
+Thanks @marlonsabala for bringing this to our attention!
 * Changed the contextual indicator styling (again) to improve the UI/UX.
-Color now matches the set `--wp-admin-theme-color` and indicators have been moved to the ::after pseudo element for improved block compatibility.
+Color now defaults to the set `--wp-admin-theme-color` and indicators have been moved to the ::after pseudo element for improved block compatibility.
-* Change the control toolbar styling to match the upcoming dimensions panel UI in Gutenberg.
+* Changed the control toolbar styling to match the upcoming dimensions panel UI in Gutenberg.

 **Removed**